CDacres/punk_api_project/README.md

 To run the program locally, simply clone/download the git repository.

-To install the required gems, in the terminal run the command **bundle install**
+To install the required gems, in the terminal run the command: **bundle install**

 ### Using the product